-This document addresses questions about Intel® Engineering Sample Processors.
+This document addresses questions about engineering sample processors.

 Click on the questions to expand the content:

-Intel® Engineering Sample Processors ("Intel® ES Processors"), also known as Intel® Qualification Sample Processors, are pre-production processors loaned to Intel's Original Equipment Manufacturers (OEMs), Original Device Manufacturers (ODMs), and Independent Software Vendors (ISVs) to be used in the product design cycle prior to product launch.
+Engineering sample processors (ES processors), also known as qualification sample processors, are pre-production processors Intel loans to Original Equipment Manufacturers (OEMs), Original Device Manufacturers (ODMs), and Independent Software Vendors (ISVs) to be used in the product design cycle prior to product launch.

-These processors often include additional features that production processors do not include for customer pre-production evaluation and test purposes.
-The following conditions apply to Intel ES Processors:
+These processors often include more features than production processors for customer pre-production evaluation and test purposes.
+The following conditions apply to ES processors:

-- Intel ES Processors are the sole property of Intel.
+- ES processors produced by Intel are the sole property of Intel.

-- Intel ES Processors are not for sale or re-sale.
+- ES Processors are not for sale or re-sale.

-- Intel ES Processors may not have passed commercial regulatory requirements.
+- ES Processors may not have passed commercial regulatory requirements.

-The easiest way to tell if you have an Intel ES Processor is to look at the processor topside markings.
-If you have a 4 or 5 digit Qspec listed like the one pictured below, you have an engineering sample.
-A production processor will have a 5 digit sSpec, usually beginning with S, such as SLB9L on the topside markings.
+The easiest way to tell if you have an ES processor produced by Intel is to look at the processor topside markings.
+If you have a four or five digit Qspec listed like the one pictured below, you have an engineering sample.
+A production processor will have a five digit sSpec, usually beginning with S, such as SLB9L on the topside markings.

-If no ink or laser markings are found, the processor may be an "unmarked" Intel ES Processor.
-Contact Intel if you are in possession of an unmarked Intel ES Processor.
+If no ink or laser markings are found, the processor may be an "unmarked" ES processor.
+Contact Intel if you are in possession of an unmarked ES processor.

-The Intel® Processor Identification Utility can also be used to help identify whether a particular processor is an Intel ES processor.
+The Intel® Processor Identification Utility can also be used to help identify whether a particular processor is an ES processor produced by Intel.

-Once you install and run Processor ID on an Intel ES Processor, the following message will appear in the text box:
+Once you install and run the Intel Processor Identification Utility on an ES processor, the following message will appear in the text box:

-"The following Intel processor appears to be an engineering sample, not a production processor.
-The utility is designed to support Intel production processors only.
+"The following Intel® Processor appears to be an engineering sample, not a production processor.
+The utility is designed to support production processors only.
 Sample processors are not warranted by Intel and are not intended for resale."

-Due to the pre-production nature of Intel ES Processors, they are generally only loaned by Intel to Intel's Original Equipment Manufacturers (OEMs), Original Device Manufacturers (ODMs), and Independent Software Vendors (ISVs) for pre-production test and evaluation work under specific contractual terms and conditions that assure the protection of Intel's assets and confidential information.
+Due to the pre-production nature of ES Processors, they are generally only loaned to Original Equipment Manufacturers (OEMs), Original Device Manufacturers (ODMs), and Independent Software Vendors (ISVs) for pre-production test and evaluation work under specific contractual terms and conditions to assure the protection of assets and confidential information.

-Intel ES Processors are not made available to the general public by Intel.
+ES processors are not made available to the general public by Intel.

-Contact your vendor or place of purchase if you have received an Intel ES Processor in place of a production processor.
+Contact your vendor or place of purchase if you have received an ES processor in place of a production processor.

 If you have additional questions or concerns, please contact Intel Customer Support, using one of the methods below: